thingsboard/thingsboard.github.io/docs/user-guide/rule-engine-2-0/get-weather-using-rest-api-call.md

 ![image](/images/user-guide/rule-engine-2-0/tutorials/rest-api-weather/openweathermap-apikey.png)

-### Creating attributes
+## Creating attributes

-For node to work server attributes should be created - api key, longitude, latitude and units of measurement.
+For REST API call server attributes should be created - api key, longitude, latitude and units of measurement.
 Attributes should look like this:

 - Go to **Building A** -> **Attributes** -> **Add**